franktakes/gephi-tutorial/README.md

 ### Part 2.3: Node and edge size and color

-When the layout is satisfactory, we can start to spice up the visualizaiton and move away from black-and-white dots and lines.
+When the layout is satisfactory, we can start to spice up the visualization and move away from black-and-white dots and lines.
 Using the top left box "Appearance", almost everything about the visualization can be changed; the box looks small but offers a lot of possibilities.
 Corresponding to the four red boxes in the figure below, it is possible to change:
 * A: What we are changing properties of, with the options being the nodes or the edges (2 options).